 Keep your eyes peeled.
 We spotted the moon over some aspen.
 A long lens (210 mm) gave us a nice sized moon.

 There are places going down the west side of the pass that you can see Mt.
 Ouray.

 The first few miles coming down the west side of Marshall Pass are the best.
 As you drop quickly in elevation you get into the foothills, the evergreens go away and there are only a few spots where you see small aspen groves, although they have a beauty all their own.
 The rest of the drive toward Sargents is mostly grasslands and hills.

 When you get to Sargents I highly recommend you stop and eat at the Tomichi Creek Trading Post.
 The food is excellent.

 When is the Best Time to Go?

 All of the photos in this article are dated to give you an idea what goes on in different years.
 Based on my experience, Marshall Pass is at its best at the very end of September and very early October.
-I led a four day photo safari this year (2019) and picked the last weekend in September as the best bet.
+I led a four day photo safari in 2019 and picked the last weekend in September as the best bet.
 We ended up with great color here and there along the road.
-Be cause everything was late it is my guess is there would have been good colors somewhere for the next week.
+Because everything was late it is my guess is there would have been good colors somewhere for the next week.
 The good news is there are so many good stands of aspen on Marshall Pass, some of them are going to look good, even if you miss the peak by several days.
 Some years a freak storm can strip the leaves bare and leave you with nothing.
 With Mother Nature there are no guarantees.
 Pick a date very late in September or very early in October and go.